 Directors, VPs, and team leads need to answer one question: is the AI spend justified, and which teams get leverage?

 cc-ledger is the dashboard, not the raw logs.
 No spelunking through JSONL transcripts.
-Open the page, see cost, attribution, throughput.
+Open the page, see cost per PR, the runaway tail, and where planning ends and coding begins.
 Drill into any user, any repo, any week.

 One command wires Claude Code lifecycle hooks into your repo.
 No daemons, no SaaS pings — everything runs locally.